 The main mechanism for eradicating nuclear weapons testing is through the Comprehensive Nuclear-Test-Ban Treaty (CTBT).
 It was adopted by the United Nations General Assembly on 10 September 1996.
-The United States was the first country to sign it that year, with 71 nations following suit.
-Eventually, the treaty would be signed by a total of 183 countries.
-Still, for the treaty to enter into force it must be ratified by several of the States with significant nuclear capabilities: China, Egypt, India, Iran, Israel, the Democratic People’s Republic of Korea, Pakistan and the United States.
-To date, 183 countries have signed the treaty and 157 have ratified it.
+To date, 183 countries have signed the treaty and 164 have ratified it.
+For the Treaty to into Force, it must be ratified by several of the States with significant nuclear capabilities.

-While the general consensus within the international community is that nuclear weapons testing poses life-threatening risks, there still exists to some degree a mind set of one-upmanship among States and a lingering suspicion of the possibility of clandestine nuclear weapons testing.
-There is also a concern that if nuclear weapons can not be tested their reliability may be in jeopardy.
+While the general consensus within the international community is that nuclear weapons testing poses life-threatening risks, there still exists to some degree a mindset of one-upmanship among States and a lingering suspicion of the possibility of clandestine nuclear weapons testing.
+There is also a concern that if nuclear weapons cannot be tested their reliability may be in jeopardy.
 However, over the years, science and technology have advanced exponentially boosting the capacity to monitor and verify compliance mechanisms and nuclear weapons proliferation detection.
-These activities and tracking tools have been initiated and developed by the Comprehensive Test-Ban Treaty Organization (CTBTO) Preparatory Commission.
-Despite the stalled ratification, an increasingly robust public advocacy, including activities and events undertaken on the International Day Against Nuclear Tests, is exerting pressure on the powers-that-be to move forward on the signing of the treaty with a view towards the ultimate eradication of nuclear weapons testing.
+These activities and tracking tools have been initiated and developed by the Comprehensive Nuclear Test-Ban Treaty Organization (CTBTO) Preparatory Commission.
+Despite the stalled ratification, an increasingly robust public advocacy, including activities and events undertaken on the International Day against Nuclear Tests, is exerting pressure on the powers-that-be to move forward on the signing of the treaty with a view towards the ultimate eradication of nuclear weapons testing.

+At the Conference on Disarmament in July 2015, Acting High Representative for Disarmament Affairs, Mr. Kim Won-soo, appealed to the parties “to demonstrate flexibility, to devise innovative solutions and, above all, to rebuild the trust necessary to move forward.”
 There have been visible signs of progress on various fronts by Member States – acting on a multilateral level, bilaterally and through unilateral actions – scientific institutes, civil society and grass roots organizations.
-The latter two, motivated further after the Fukushima Daichi nuclear plant crisis in Japan in 2011, have been driving the momentum to pressure their own Governments and others on rethinking the validity of possessing nuclear weapons.
+The latter two have been driving the momentum to pressure their own Governments and others on rethinking the validity of possessing nuclear weapons.

 “In spite of progress, much work remains.
 Tens of thousands of nuclear weapons continue to threaten humanity.
 Billions of dollars are being spent to modernize them, despite pressing social needs and growing global expectations for progress in disarmament.
-Sixteen years after its adoption by the General Assembly, the Comprehensive Nuclear-Test-Ban Treaty has not yet entered into force.
-I warmly welcome the ratification by Indonesia and call on all other Annex 2 States to follow suit.”
+Sixteen years after its adoption by the General Assembly, the Comprehensive Nuclear-Test-Ban Treaty has not yet entered into force.”

 UN Secretary-General Ban Ki-moon